Joint Transmit and Pinching Beamforming Optimization in Pinching Antenna-Assisted Symbiotic Radio Systems: Introduction

 \subsection{Motivations and Contributions}

 Based on the above discussion, PASS has demonstrated strong capabilities in establishing robust LoS links, significantly reducing free-space propagation loss, and overcoming blockage issues.
-Consequently, the utilization of PAs in the SR system is essential for achieving highly reliable and spectrally efficient primary and secondary transmissions.
-Moreover, different from conventional antenna systems, the flexible deployment of PAs introduces additional degrees of freedom (DoF), facilitating effective pinching beamforming tailored to the locations of the BD, the IR, and primary receivers (PR).
-To the best knowledge of the authors, the application of PASS in SR systems remains largely unexplored in the existing literature.
-Motivated by this gap, this paper proposes a PASS-enabled downlink SR framework and develops joint beamforming optimization methods.
+Consequently, the utilization of PAs in the SR systems is essential for achieving highly reliable and spectrally efficient primary and secondary transmissions.
+Moreover, different from conventional antenna systems, the flexible deployment of PAs introduces additional degrees of freedom, facilitating effective pinching beamforming tailored to the locations of the BD, the IR, and primary receivers (PR).
+To the best of our knowledge, the application of PASS in SR systems remains largely unexplored in the existing literature.
+Motivated by this gap, this paper proposes a PASS-enabled downlink SR framework and develops joint beamforming methods.
 The main contributions of this work are summarized as follows.

 \begin{itemize} \item[$\bullet$] We propose a novel PASS-assisted downlink SR framework, where the PASS BS with multiple waveguides treated as a PT serves an IR and PRs with the assistance of the BD.
-Within this model, a joint transmit and pinching beamforming optimization problem is formulated for maximizing the sum rate, while satisfying the constraints of the detection error probability of the IR and the feasible deployment region of PAs.
+Within this model, we formulate a joint transmit and pinching beamforming optimization problem for maximizing the sum rate, while satisfying the constraints of the detection error probability of the IR and the feasible deployment region of PAs.
 To tackle this highly coupled nonconvex problem, we develop both learning-aided gradient descent (LGD) and two-stage optimization-based algorithms.